-Open access initiative reveals drug hits for deadly neglected tropical diseasesNovember 13th, 2012 in Diseases, Conditions, Syndromes /
+Open access initiative reveals drug hits for deadly neglected tropical diseasesNovember 13, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 The Drugs for Neglected Diseases initiative (DNDi) and Medicines for Malaria Venture (MMV) announce today the identification of three chemical series targeting the treatment of deadly neglected tropical diseases (NTDs), through DNDi's screening of MMV's open access Malaria Box.
 The resulting DNDi screening data are among the first data generated on the Malaria Box to be released into the public domain, exemplifying the potential of openly sharing drug development data for neglected patients.

 The open access Malaria Box is an MMV initiative launched in December 2011 to catalyse drug discovery for malaria and neglected diseases.
 It contains 400 molecules, selected by experienced medicinal chemists to offer the broadest chemical diversity possible and is available free of charge.
 In return, MMV requests that any data gleaned from research on the Malaria Box are shared in the public domain within two years.
 To date, more than 100 Malaria Boxes have been delivered to over 20 countries for research on diseases including malaria, neglected diseases, HIV and cancer.